google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 ### Known Issues
 The following are known product issues we are actively working to fix.

 * The conversion, and serialization process is unoptimized for LLMs.
 It requires keeping multiple copies of the weights in memory for transformations, and serialization/deserialization.
+For an optimal conversion flow, use Colab Pro or a powerful Linux workstation (or cloud instance) with at least 32GB of RAM.
 * Runtime execution of the LLM in TFLite is missing some memory optimizations, and inefficient during memory unpacking on XNNPack.